-Performance: The School's bylaws require 1 annual and 8 additional meetings.
-We obtained and read minutes from 10 board meetings during the year ended June 30, 2023.
+Performance: The School's bylaws require one annual meeting.
+Other meetings shall occur as determined by the Board.
+We obtained and read minutes from 7 board meetings during the year ended June 30, 2024.
 The frequency of and quorum representation of those meetings was considered to be appropriate.

 ii.
-For those entities reporting on the governmental accounting model, observe whether the minutes referenced or included monthly budget-to-actual comparisons on the general fund, quarterly budget-to-actual, at a minimum, on proprietary funds, and semi-annual budget-to-actual, at a minimum, on all special revenue funds.
-Alternatively, for those entities reporting on the not-for-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the School's collections during the fiscal period.
+For those entities reporting on the not-for-profit accounting model, observe that the minutes referenced or included financial activity relating to public funds if those public funds comprised more than 10% of the School's collections during the fiscal period.